Procedures for Hearings Before the DHHB

 In instances where the alleged incident(s) are found to be in violation (in whole or in part) of University Policies other than the Discriminatory Harassment Policy, the Hearing Board report may proceed as described, with the unacceptable conduct and relevant policies identified for action by the supervising Vice President.

-An impartial appeal of the decision rendered by the Vice President may be made by either the complainant or the charged party in writing to the Vice President for Community and Employee Relations (in the case of staff) or the Vice President of the University/Dean of Academic Affairs (in the case of faculty) within 14 calendar days of the appealing party’s receipt of the Vice President’s decision.
-Reasons for an appeal are: improper procedures, new information not reasonably available to a party at the time a matter was being considered by the Hearing Board, or unreasonable penalties.
-The Vice President does not rehear DHHB complaints but ensure that the rights of both parties are protected, appropriate procedures are followed, and penalties are reasonable.
+An impartial appeal of the decision rendered by the Vice President may be made by either the complainant or the charged party in writing to the Vice President for Community and Employee Relations within 14 calendar days of the appealing party’s receipt of the Vice President’s decision.
+The Vice President for Community and Employee Relations shall, in the case of staff, appoint a disinterested Vice President to hear the appeal, and in the case of faculty, shall appoint the Vice President and Dean of Academic Affairs.
+Reasons for an appeal are limited to: improper procedures, new information not reasonably available to a party at the time a matter was being considered by the Hearing Board, or unreasonable penalties.
+The Vice President does not rehear DHHB complaints but ensures that the rights of both parties are protected, appropriate procedures are followed, and penalties are reasonable.
 Within a reasonable time, normally within 14 calendar days, the Vice President will render a written decision on the appeal which will be provided to both parties.

 In cases where a Vice President who otherwise would participate in this process is a party to the Complaint, the President will appoint an appropriate substitute for this process.
 In cases where the President is a party to the complaint, the Chairperson of the Board of Trustees will appoint appropriate personnel to receive the Hearing Board’s report and hear any appeal.